AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 5. Install the ThingType HPMA115S0 library: https://github.com/ThingType/HPMA115S0_Python_library (use **git clone**; [Detailed documentation](https://thingtype.com/blog/using-an-hpma115s0-air-particles-sensor-with-a-raspberry-pi/))
 6. Create a file (via **touch**) named `__init__`.py in the Adafruit_Python_BME280 and the HPMA115S0_Python directories, to make the importable in python.
   - **Attention (status Aug 26 2018)**: The directory name HPMA115S0_Python_library has to be changed manually to HPMA115S0_Python.
-7. Download the *sensortest.py* script from this repository to the directory, where the subfolders of the libraries are located.
+7. Download the *sensortest.py* script from this repository.
+Ensure that the test file is stored inside the same directory that holds the ADAFRUIT and HPMA libraries as well.
 Run it, to check if everything works as expected: **python sensortest.py**.
 Use CTRL-C to exit the program.

 If you see valid data received from both sensors: congratulations, you've build yourself a sensor node!

+# Creating the sensor node
+With the help of a 3D printer, enclosures for the prototype sensors have been designed and continue to be work in progress.
+The housing can be connected to various base plates that would allow simple connection of the sensor to bicycles, cars and other mobile vehicles.

+## STL files##
+1. Interface plate vehicle
+2. Interface plate bicycle (bar handle post)
+3. Interface plate bicycle (seat post.
+27.3mm) - <iframe width="450" height="280" src="https://www.tinkercad.com/embed/e2KdwUPzHp4?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no">< /iframe>
+4. Base plate RASPI 3 model B
+5. Cover RASPI 3 model B
+6. Cover BME and HONEYWELL sensor

+# Collection of real time data
+to be added